 Dam and lock at Lindsay

-Because of efforts by the Scugog Lake Stewards, the City of Kawartha Lakes has approved repair of the Old Mill water barrier for their budget for 2017.
+Because of efforts by the Scugog Lake Stewards, the City of Kawartha Lakes approved repair of the Old Mill water barrier for their budget for 2017.
 For the problem, see below, part 3 of the post below.
 We will keep you posted about that work which will probably not start until the Fall because of fish spawning.
+COMPLETED, January, 2018.

-POST #1 of 3 — ABOUT THE TRENT-SEVERN WATERWAY DAM AT LINDSAY.
+ABOUT THE TRENT-SEVERN WATERWAY DAM AT LINDSAY, Very important.

 The current operation of the dam and locks at Lindsay is the responsibility of Parks Canada through the Trent-Severn Waterway.
-This complex waterway and all the locks are administered by Colin Clarke, Water Management Technician, out of Peterborough.
+This complex waterway and all the locks are administered by the water level manager of the TSW out of Peterborough.

 Lake Scugog has historically been treated differently than any other lake in the system in that it is NOT used as a “reservoir lake” or what is often called a feeder lake.
 Reservoir lakes are reduced on an equal percentage basis throughout the summer season to keep the busy canals running. (approximately 175,000 boats per season).
 WATER FROM LAKE SCUGOG IS NOT USED TO FILL ANY ASPECT OF THE WATERWAY INCLUDING THE LOWER SCUGOG RIVER nor is it used for power generation.
 Any water take-down other than flood control traditionally takes place in late fall and January, never in summer unless there are flood conditions.